Join springtime blitz for RHS football tickets

 Leader Sports Service

-Ruston High School football season tickets will go on sale for a special price during this two week presale period running from May 1 through May 12.
+Ruston High School football season tickets will go on sale for a special price during this two week presale period running Monday through May 12.

 The cost of a packet of tickets during this time is $40 per packet now.